cmehay/pyentrypoint/README.md

 # theses variables will passed to it anyway
 secret_env:
     - SSHKEY
+    - '*' # Support globbing, all environment will be wiped

 # Links are handled here
 # Port, name, protocol or env variable can be used to identify the links